Are civil engineering assessment methods working for students?

-Mostly, not.
-Across the National Student Survey (NSS), analysis of assessment methods comments shows a negative skew (index −18.8 from 11,318 comments), with engineering and technology more critical than most subjects (−25.5).
-The category captures how programmes across the sector design, weight and communicate tasks; within civil engineering, a discipline used for sector benchmarking, students call for clearer marking criteria and sustainable workload, with sentiment on marking criteria at −47.3 and workload at −44.1.
-These insights shape the improvements below.
+Civil engineering students are signalling a clear problem: current assessment methods often feel unclear, uneven and harder to navigate than they should be.
+Across the National Student Survey (NSS), analysis of assessment methods comments, using our NSS open-text analysis methodology, shows a negative skew (index −18.8 from 11,318 comments), with engineering and technology more critical than most subjects (−25.5).
+Within civil engineering, students repeatedly ask for clearer marking criteria and more sustainable workload, with sentiment on marking criteria at −47.3 and workload at −44.1.
+For programme teams, that points to a practical agenda: clearer briefs, better coordination and assessment choices that measure learning rather than endurance.

 How should coursework be weighted against exams?